 I gained my PhD in 2008 from Imperial College, London (with time spent working at The Pennsylvania State University and Uppsala University).
 Following my PhD, I worked at the University of Utah, before joining the University of Nebraska-Lincoln in the fall of 2010.

-In addition to my duties at UNL, I am a senior associate editor for the AAPG Bulletin, and associate editor for Marine Geophysics and the Central European Journal of Geosciences.
-I have served on the SEP for IODP for two terms, and have served in several other capacities in the IODP advisory structure.
-Most recently, I was part of the Science Framework Writing Group.
+In addition to my duties at UNL, I am a senior associate editor for the AAPG Bulletin, and an associate editor for Marine Geophysics.
+I have served in several capacities in the IODP advisory structure.
+Most recently, I was part of the Science Framework Writing Group for the 2050 Science Framework.
 Last but not least, I am the past President of the Cornhuskers AWG Chapter.

 Land Acknowledgement Statements